m-ld/sustainable-web-apps/spec/design/security.md

 Solid establishes a strong ownership model over data by means of personal data _pods_, in which the data reside – at least, as the definitive source of truth.
 However, Solid pod servers are strictly limited to implementing the Solid specifications – by design, so that they are interchangeable.
 This means that they cannot be expected to participate in the additional protocol requirements of a local-first technology such as a CRDT.

 However, data in Solid is inherently Linked Data, and in which every resource has a URL.
 This suggests an architecture in which access to the dataset is mediated via a server component, which is able to use the Solid Pod to record ownership of datasets ("deeds").
 (Naturally, such a component can also "bank" quiescent data to the Pod when no-one is working on it.
-This has been proposed previously for **m-ld** domains.)
+This has been proposed previously for **m-ld** domains [[M-LD]].)

 This approach has the drawback that the proposed app server component is not itself substitutable, and so manifests some lock-in.
 However, if this approach is found to be popular it could be standardised – as part of this initiative, or Solid itself.